Sage-Bionetworks/sage-monorepo/docs/create-a-new-component.md

   },
 ```

+> ⚠️ **IMPORTANT**: we follow [Angular's standards for routing order], that is:
+>
+> _List routes with a static path first, followed by an empty path route, which matches the default route.
+The wildcard route comes last because it matches every URL and the Router selects it only if no other routes match first._
+>
+> Please adhere to this recommended order when adding a new route.

 ## 4. Time to test! ☕

 If you haven't already, start a local server to test the newly-created component: